-EVA Air implements nature and climate risk management by systematically identifying short-, medium-, and long-term nature- and climate-related risks.
+EVA Air implements climate and nature risk management by systematically identifying short-, medium-, and long-term climate- and nature-related risks.
 These cover aspects such as policy, technology, regulations, market dynamics, reputation, and physical climate factors.
 Each risk is assessed based on its potential impact and likelihood of occurrence to determine materiality.
 The effectiveness of risk management is regularly reported to the Sustainability Committee and the Board of Directors for review.
 Adaptation and mitigation measures are implemented to reduce potential impacts and enhance operational resilience.
-EVA Air’s boundaries for nature and climate-related risk management include the Company’s business operations, including upstream suppliers and downstream customers in the value chain, in order to comprehensively identify and manage risks from our operations.
+EVA Air’s boundaries for climate- and nature-related risk management include the Company’s business operations, including upstream suppliers and downstream customers in the value chain, in order to comprehensively identify and manage risks from our operations.

 Climate Risk and Opportunity Significance Identification